 Chris is a partner at Sugarman, Rogers, Barshak & Cohen, P.C., where she focuses on business, employment and product liability litigation.
 She currently Co-Chairs the firm’s Business Litigation Practice Group and is a member of the firm’s Executive Committee.
 At the BBA, Chris is on the Executive Committee and recently served as Co-Chair of the Future of the Profession Task Force.
 She has served in the past as Co-Chair of the Law Day Dinner, the Strategic Planning Committee, the Nominating Committee, the Boston Bar Journal.
 Chris also currently serves as Co-Chair of the Women’s Bar Association’s Women’s Leadership Initiative and Vice President of the Board of Directors of the Massachusetts Appleseed Center for Law and Justice.

 Chris is a graduate of Cornell University and Boston University School of Law.

-Colin is a graduate of Yale College, Yale University, and the University of Michigan Law School.
+Kevin is a graduate of Trinity College and Boston College Law School.